kmantel/squawker/README.md

 Quacker is a private and account free way to browse Twitter.
 This also includes feed viewing, subscription grouping, offline tweet saving and more!

 ## Features:
-* Supports feed viewing, including group feeds
+* Feed: View all your subscriptions in a chronological feed
-* Supports Material 3
+* Material: Feels native no matter what your device is
-* Supports all new Fritter features
+* Sync: In sync with the current fritter build
-* Made by the community for the community 🩷
+* Updates: Constantly updated and improved
-* Always open and always private 🐱‍💻
+* Private: Doesn't use the official twitter api

 ## Screenshots